jdeboer/ganalytics/README.md

 Updates
 -------
 Support for GoogleAnalyticsR integration is now available for segments and table filter objects.
-You can supply these objects to the `google_analytics` function in GoogleAnalyticsR by using `as()`, supplying the appropriate 'GoogleAnalyticsR' class names, which are `"segment_ga4"` for segments and `".filter_clauses_ga4"` for table filters.
+You can supply these objects to the `google_analytics` function in GoogleAnalyticsR by using `as()`, supplying the appropriate GoogleAnalyticsR class names, which are `"segment_ga4"` for segments and `".filter_clauses_ga4"` for table filters.
 Soon GoogleanalyticsR will implictly coerce ganalytics segments and table filters so that you do not need to explictly coerce using `as()`.

 Many new functions have been provided for writing segmentation expressions: